From My View to Yours: Learning Egocentric Cues from Exocentric Video using Privileged Egocentric Supervision: Proposed Method

 While the sequence-level distillation described above provides the supervisory signal necessary to transfer viewpoint knowledge from teacher to student, we observe that exocentric videos contain many visual distractors (e.g., background content) that dilute the spatial cues relevant for egocentric understanding, limiting the effectiveness of cross-view transfer.
 To enhance the effectiveness of this transfer, we introduce a set of learnable \egotokensexpansion~that guide the student VLM to focus on spatial regions carrying ego-relevant cues.
 These additional tokens enable the student to selectively extract exocentric visual features that better align with the egocentric language sequence.
 In essence, the ego adaptive tokens are supervised through the egocentric signal to capture spatio-temporal patterns that are less prominent in the exocentric view.

-Concretely, the learnable tokens are cross-attended with the intermediate representations of the vision encoder, allowing them to leverage both low- and high-level pixel information to facilitate the extraction of discriminative exocentric representations for bridging the gap between the two viewpoints.
+Concretely, the learnable tokens are implemented as \textit{visual probes}~\cite{reilly2026viscop} that are cross-attended with the intermediate representations of the vision encoder, allowing them to leverage both low- and high-level pixel information to facilitate the extraction of discriminative exocentric representations for bridging the gap between the two viewpoints.
 Letting the encoder output features at layer $\ell$ be $\mathbf{X}^\ell \in \mathbb{R}^{T \times N \times d_v}$ and the learnable ego adaptive tokens be $\mathbf{E}^\ell \in \mathbb{R}^{K \times d_v}$, cross-attention is applied as follows

 where $(\boldsymbol{W}_q^\ell, \boldsymbol{W}_k^\ell, \boldsymbol{W}_v^\ell)$ are layer-specific projection matrices.
 The tokens after the final layer (denoted $\mathbf{\tilde{E}}$ for simplicity) are projected into the language model's embedding space through a dedicated connector $\phi_{\text{ego}}(\cdot)$ and concatenated with the exocentric visual embeddings before being fed to the language model.
 Thus, the training objective of \modelname is defined as